emiketic/emiketic.github.io/_posts/2018-09-14-react-native-ci-cd-with-gitlab-and-appetize.markdown

 ### Downloadable Build

 Providing the ability to download and install the app enables involved parties to properly validate the application in real world usage.

-As for now this is only valid for Android (APK).
+For now, this is only possible for Android (APK).

-For this, we use a simplistic solution which is a shared hosting that we upload builds to using FTP, mainly with following command:
+To accomplish this requirement, we use a simplistic solution which is a shared hosting that we upload builds to using FTP, mainly with following command:

 ```sh
 curl -u "${FTP_USERNAME}:${FTP_PASSWORD}" "ftp://${FTP_DOMAIN}${FTP_PATH}/${CI_COMMIT_REF_SLUG}/" -T $TARGET
 ```

 Where `CI_COMMIT_REF_SLUG` is a git reference (tag or branch) provided by GitLab CI/CD.

 This solution is good enough for us even when security/access is a constraint (we use `.htaccess`).